Yue0925/Robust_Shortest_Path/README.md

 # Suggestions

-* Rather than charging libraries in every file, uisng libraries only once in terminal before executing files. (using CPLEX and using JuMP)
+* Rather than charging libraries in every file, uisng libraries only once in terminal before executing files.
+'''Julia
+using CPLEX
+using JuMP
+using StatsBase
+using Random
+'''

+* Package required :
+'''Julia
+  import Pkg; Pkg.add("StatsBase")
+'''